-For years ICF has been committed to the production of adhesives with reduced environmental impact, gradually moving from solvent-based adhesives to water-based and solvent-free adhesives.
-Industrie Chimiche Forestali identified in the latter the turning point for a real environmental commitment by challenging prejudices and working methods and technologies consolidated over time, developing new formulations of water-based and solvent-free adhesives to replace the traditional solvent-based ones.
+They guarantee high performance standards and are characterised by a reduced environmental impact throughout the entire life formulations of water-based and solvent-free adhesives to replace the traditional solvent-based ones.
 In addition to a reduced environmental impact and unchanged product performance, these adhesives also ensure the absence of risks in the handling of raw materials as well as in using the adhesive and in the use of the product by the end user.